Test ID: SNS Supplemental Newborn Screen, Blood Spot

 2 to 3 daysMethod Name

-Flow Injection Analysis-Tandem Mass Spectrometry (MS/MS)
+Flow Injection Analysis Tandem Mass Spectrometry (FIA-MS/MS)

 Forms